JowoScript/JowoScript/README.md

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase
 <div align="justify">
 <ol>
 	<li>the free programing language don't have fundamental of law and easy to be crack or anything and different my new programming language.
-The implicit fair the law by law</li>
+The implicit fair the law by law and the legal by legal</li>
 	<li>My new programming language must use end-to-end encryption and privacy security, return to the rules of Muhammad Nurcahyo Pratomo (law by law) and cannot be sued by any party is a permanent legal form</li>
 	<li>If the party members intimidate me then I will be blacklist by the party for no reason whatsoever, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 	<li>Muhammad Nurcahyo Pratomo is tax-free from the government and invansion, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>